turbot/steampipe-mcp/README.md

 - How to write efficient queries that follow Steampipe conventions
 - Best practices for formatting and presenting results

-In Cursor, you can run load this prompt through the plug icon in the prompt window.
+In Claude, you can run load this prompt through the plug icon in the prompt window.

 ### Example Prompts